libreswitch/ops/tests/rest/rest_test.md

 This test passes by meeting the following criteria:

 - The HTTP response is `200 OK`.
-- The response has 10 ports
+- The response has 10 ports.
-- The result is sorted ascending/descending by the combination of fields
+- The result is sorted ascending/descending by the combination of fields.

 Expected result when sort mode is ascending:
 ```